-During the whole period of activity, the Bank had been consistently developing the prestige of its brand and providing services to many generations of Poles.
-The long tradition and clients' confidence are the source of an obligation, therefore, The PKO Bank Polski SA Group consistently takes measures in order to consolidate its perception as a group of institutions:
+During the whole period of activity, the Bank has consistently developing the prestige of its brand and providing services to many generations of Poles.
+The long tradition and clients' confidence are the source of an obligation.
+Therefore, PKO Bank Polski SA consistently takes measures in order to consolidate perception of the Bank as an institution: